Mitsubishi Minicab: Second generation

-In 1971, the Minicab underwent its first model change, with the Minicab EL offering a new interior and a longer cargo bed.
+In May 1971, the Minicab underwent its first model change, with the Minicab EL offering a new interior and a longer cargo bed.
 Called the T130, it was only available in truck form, with the old LT30 van soldiering on until the third generation was introduced in 1976.
-The ME24 engine produced 30 PS in all T130 versions, which included a standard bed and a dropside bed with either Standard, DeLuxe, or Super DeLuxe equipment.
+The reed valve-equipped ME24 engine produced 30 PS in all T130 versions, which included a standard bed and a dropside bed with either Standard, DeLuxe, or Super DeLuxe equipment.
 Ride quality was improved with the adoption of a front wishbone and rear leaf spring suspension.
 The EL received all new bodywork with tiny rectangular headlamps.